 (Please download & print/save this information for ease of reference when you are here.)

 Check-in is from 3pm.
 Self-Check in details will be texted to you within 24hrs prior to arrival.
-Check-out of yurt and Lodge is up to 11am.
-We must ask that you do please vacate your yurt and the property by 11am at the very latest so we can begin our deep clean.
+Check-out is up to 11am.
+We must ask that you do please vacate the property by 11am at the very latest in order to allow us enough time to do our deep clean.

-Your yurt key is located in your secure locker in the Lobby.
-We recommend putting your door 'on the latch' once you have entered if you plan on remaining there, as the door tends to swing shut and this minimises the risk of getting locked out if you are going to and fro between your yurt and your outdoor decking.
+The key to your accommodation is located in a designated secure locker in the Lobby.
+We recommend putting your door 'on the latch' once you have entered if you plan on remaining there, as the door tends to swing shut and this minimises the risk of getting locked out if you are going in and out to your outdoor decking.
 You can take it off the latch then when leaving.
 When checking out please return the key and fob to the secure locker.
 (There is a €40 charge if they need to be replaced.)

-We ask guests to remove shoes when entering the yurt, a shoe mat is provided just inside the door.
+We ask guests to remove shoes when entering the accommodation, a shoe mat is provided just inside the door.

 There is a supply of eco firelighters, kindling, logs (and briquettes in the colder months).